Day 1: Arrive at Cochin

 A delicious dinner will follow, and cooking lessons are included.
 At the end of dinner you will be driven back to your hotel.

-Disembark from your houseboat in the morning and then you are driven to Cochin airport in time for your outbound flight.
+You are assisted with your check-out in the mid-morning and then driven to Chennai airport in time for your outbound flight.

 Departure Option 1: